kroma-network/kroma/postmortems/2024-04-01-tx-receipts-validation-skip-incident.md

 Actually, the block in question did contain [deposited transaction](https://kromascan.com/tx/0xf76e4f34645bc3e172909fb03311cd1770f9c574ce46bd1da3644f9cea82c0e3) on L1, yet the sequencer proceeded to generate the block without processing this transaction, having received empty transaction receipts from the trusted L1 RPC.
-As a consequence, starting from block 9029744, a different block was generated, leading to a fork.
+As a consequence, starting from block 9029744, a different block was generated, leading to a generation of wrong block.
 This is the transaction not included in the block sequencer generated.

 # Recovery